redmonroe/deploy-linux/README.md

 # deploy-linux

-This is a simple minimal flask app.
+This is a simple minimal Flask app.
+Flask is an application that allows a programmer to quickly create the basic structure of a website and can comprehend a range of extensions that adds functionality as your website grows.

-It can be used to practice deployments.
+This particular implementation is deliberately simple and can be used to practice deployments in local environments and to remote servers.

 ## Install Manual Ubuntu/Bash